 - Ensure you understand which option from the two you need to use - it depends on how you have configured Amazon to pay you in Seller Central.

 In this scenario, you will select an actual bank account for each currency payout.
-When there are multiple currencies detected, A2X will offer you a bank account selection option for each currency in settings (as shown in the screenshot below).
+When there are multiple currencies detected, A2X will offer you option to select a bank account for each currency in the Settings (as shown in the screenshot below).

 After sending settlement journals from A2X to QuickBooks, you can then 'match' them to the corresponding deposit in the bank account for that currency.